Alexandrafaith2/PhishSnap/README.md

 ## 📬 Contact

-Made with 💻 and too much caffeine by [Your Name].
+Made with 💻 and too much caffeine by Alexandra McKinnon.
 Pull requests and issues welcome!